 - suitability—the applicant must be a suitable person to hold a retailer authorisation.

-Retailer authorisation guidelines
+Retailer authorisation guidelines and checklist

 The AER’s Retailer Authorisation Guideline sets out the AER’s approach to assessing applications for retailer authorisation, including the information that must be provided to satisfy the entry criteria.
 The guideline also sets out the processes for the transfer, surrender or revocation of a retailer authorisation.